Skip to main content

 Student success is our mission.
 If you need assistance with your coursework, we have tutorial services available at all of the campuses and centers.
 In addition, we strongly encourage all students to communicate with their Instructors.
 If you need any other type of assistance please be sure to connect with a counselor, we want to assist all students in achieving their educational goals.

 Per Title 5, Section 58108 Regulations of the California Community College System, your calculated academic standing will impact your assigned registration date for future semesters.
-A second consecutive term (fall/spring semesters) on academic or progress probation will result in the loss of continuing student priority registration.
+A second consecutive term (fall/spring semesters) on academic or progress notice will result in the loss of continuing student priority registration.
 This will also apply to any student over 100-unit limit (excluding non-degree applicable and ESL courses).
 This means you would register after all continuing and new students thereby possibly losing your opportunity for the courses you need to meet your educational goal.

 *There is an established Loss of Enrollment Priority & CA Promise Grant Fee Waiver process.
 See Financial AId site.